ModanwalPriti06/Tailwind-CSS/README.md

 - Tailwind’s Responsive Design
 - Dark Mode Support (💡 Use dark: for dark mode styling.)

+## Note:
-# Note: WHenever we changing anything in index.html or input.css file the we have to rerun this script(thing added 3 line in input.css file) again and again. for that what we can do it, we can instead add a watch flag.
+Whenever we changing anything in index.html or input.css file the we have to rerun this script(thing added 3 line in input.css file) again and again. for that what we can do it, we can instead add a watch flag.